MicrosoftDocs/windows-dev-docs/hub/powertoys/index.md

         [![Mouse utilities screenshot](../images/pt-mouse-utils.png)](mouse-utilities.md)
     :::column-end:::
     :::column span="2":::
         [Mouse utilities](mouse-utilities.md) add functionality to enhance your mouse and cursor.
 With Find My Mouse, quickly locate your mouse's position with a spotlight that focuses on your cursor.
 This feature is based on source code developed by [Raymond Chen](https://github.com/oldnewthing).
+Mouse Highlighter displays visual indicators when the left or right mouse buttons are clicked.
+Mouse Pointer Crosshairs draws crosshairs centered on the mouse pointer.
     :::column-end:::
 :::row-end:::